 A weekly "Lotto" game was added in 1983.
 A second weekly "Lotto" game was added in 1986 but replaced with a "Lotto 7" game in 1987.
 "Lotto 7" was replaced in 1988 with a game now called "Little Lotto," and the Lotto game returned to its twice-weekly drawing format in 1990.
 Current lottery games include the two daily games (Pick 3 and Pick 4), with drawings twice a day Monday through Sunday; "Little Lotto" with seven drawings per week; "Lotto" with three drawings per week; and about 50 instant games.
 What is now called "Mega Millions"-a multistate lotto game conducted jointly with 40 other states-began in September 1996 with drawings on Tuesdays and Fridays.
 The Millionaire Raffle, in which four prizes of \$1 million and numerous lesser prizes are awarded, began in February 2007.
 A 2009 law required the Department of Revenue to contract with a private manager to manage its operations.
 The private manager was to implement a pilot program to sell lottery tickets on the Internet if the U.S. Department of Justice approved.
-The Department contracted with Northstar Lottery Group for it to manage lottery operations starting on July 1, 2011; but an Illinois Appellate Court panel in late January 2011 held the 2009 law invalid under the Illinois Constitution's single-subject requirement.
-If that law is not reinstated, the agreement with the private manager presumably will be invalid.
-In

-2010 Illinois also began offering Powerball, joining 41 states participating in that multistate lottery.
+The Department contracted with Northstar Lottery Group for it to manage lottery operations starting on July 1, 2011.
+In 2010 Illinois also began offering Powerball, joining 41 states participating in that multistate lottery.
 Drawings are held twice a week.